Mount Hermon is the only ski resort in Israel. Additionally, it offers activities for visitors during the summer.

 By the way, there is a black trail near the upper station.
 And we loosely followed its path.

 Then the guide told us about the geology of the Hermon mountain cluster.
-As it turns out, Hermon used to be more than one kilometer taller then it is today.
+As it turns out, Hermon used to be more than one kilometer taller than it is today.
 And it is slowly losing height.
 The reason is a combination of heavy rains and limestone.
 As rain passes through the limestones, it washes parts of it.
 Big spaces are formed underground, and occasionally they collapse.
 And when they crash, a Dolina is created.
 And you can see one of such formed valleys in the following photo.

-The hut that you can see on the right in the photograph above was constructed by the IDF.
+The hut on the right in the photograph above was constructed by the IDF.
 After gaining control over this part of the Hermon, they understood that IDF has no experience with such weather conditions.
 Thus, the hut was constructed for soldiers to train and live in the snowy winters.
 Today this hut is used by charity organizations to host special children for a fun day.

 Also, due to the high winds, and the weight of the snow, you will not find high trees on the top of Hermon.
 Instead, all plants lie on the ground.